 - Test the free trials at the same time (in parallel)

-While both options are possible, it is our opinion that the second option is better.
-It requires more time in a shorter period, but you may find that some of the software you’re reviewing does things that you really like that you’d like to add to your requirements list.
+While both options are possible, it is our opinion that the second one is better.
+It requires more time in a shorter period, but you could find there is a function of the software you like and want to add it to your requirements list.
 If you do the trials in series and you find that functionality in the last piece of software you trial, you may have to go back and re-review the others.

 Schedule a set amount of time each day to make progress on your list.
-Work through the list starting with your non-negotiable items until you’ve completed the trials.
-Make sure you note if you are dealing with mixed length trials, of course.
-Trials can range from 7 to 30 days in range and unfortunately, you are constrained by the shortest one.
+Work through the list starting with your non-negotiable items until the trials are complete.
+Be sure you note if you are dealing with mixed trial lengths.
+Trials can range from 7 to 30 days and unfortunately, you are constrained by the shortest one.

 What happens if the trial yields no good candidates?
-The first thing to do, is make sure you’ve exhausted your search.
-The second thing to look at is whether you were looking for too much in a piece of software.
-Can the job be done best by two or three pieces of software that communicate together via API as we talked about in Part 5.
-If neither of those two things yield anything, then it is possible that you should look at custom software.
+First, make sure you’ve exhausted your search.
+Secondly, consider whether you are looking for too much out of one piece of software.
+Can the job be done best with two or three pieces of software that communicate together via API?
+See Part 5 for additional information on this.
+If neither of those things yield anything, then it is possible you should look at custom software.

 Remember to have fun with your free trials.
-Include your team and make sure to get their feedback while doing the trials, so that you have their buy-in on the end solution.
-Software is designed to help your organization be more efficient — so, if you don’t find something that meets your needs, keep looking until you find something that fits your organization like a glove.
+Include your team and make sure to get their feedback while doing them, so that you have their buy-in on the end solution.
+Software is designed to help your organization be more efficient.
+So, if you don’t find something that meets your needs, keep looking until you find something that fits your organization like a glove.